6thquake/react-material/docs/src/pages/customization/themes/themes.md

 ## Theme configuration variables

-Changing the theme configuration variables is the most effective way to match Material-UI to your needs.
+Changing the theme configuration variables is the most effective way to match React-Material to your needs.
 The following sections cover the most important theme variables:

 - [Palette](#palette)